Taxonomic Classification Service¶

 Single read library¶

-Read files placed here will contribute to a single assembly.
+Read files placed here will be submited to the service.

 Reference taxonomic database used by the algorithm.